 Just a few short decades ago, most cars were manuals.
-That’s why manuals are often referred to as standards.
-Because they came standard on most cars back in the day.
-But today, most people — namely Americans — enjoy texting and nom nom noming Big Mac’s too much to be bothered with shifting gears.
-THE HASSLE, AM I RIGHT???
-When most people are doing something, there’s a good sign you should shift (lame pun) your thinking.
+That’s why manuals are often referred to as standards — because they came standard on most cars.
+But today, most people — namely Americans — enjoy texting and nom-nomming Big Macs too much to be bothered with shifting gears.

-When I was finding my most recent car, it took awhile to find one with a manual tranny.
+When I was searching for my most recent car, it took a while to find one with a manual tranny.
 But I wouldn’t drive anything else.
-Everyone kept pestering me to settle and buy an automatic.
-But I had SO MANY reasons NOT to do that!
-It wasn’t just to save fuel – although that was the first reason that came to mind.
-I vowed to find a manual.
+Everyone kept pestering me to just buy an automatic, but I had so many reasons not to do that.

-Here’s the list I shared whenever someone told me to give up the search for a stick shift and settle for an automatic.
-Since it took me awhile to find the car, I had time to build my defense.
-I believe this to be the most comprehensive post on the interwebs which sings the praises of a manual transmission.
-Without further ado, this is why we should all drive manual cars:
+Here is the list of reasons I shared whenever someone told me to give up my search for a stick shift and settle for an automatic.
+Since it took me a while to find a car, I had time to build my defense.
+I believe this is the most comprehensive post online singing the praises of a manual transmission.

-1) So You Know How to Do It When Abroad
+1) So You Know How to Do It Abroad

-If you’re reading this and you’re in North America, driving a manual is far from the norm.
+If you’re reading this and you’re in North America, driving a manual car is far from the norm.
 According to CNN, only 4% of new cars sold in America are manual.
-But in most countries, a manual is normal.
-You’ll be laughed at if you’re a grown human and can’t work a clutch when abroad.
-Furthermore, this not knowing how to drive one could be seriously dangerous when navigating the roads of a foreign country.
-It’s best to know before you go.
+But, in most countries, a manual is pretty standard.
+Abroad, you’ll be laughed at if you’re a grown adult and can’t work a clutch.

-Luckily, driving a manual car is the same no matter where you’re at on the planet.
-The driving configuration is the same everywhere.
-Even if the car is right-hand drive, the gearbox and pedal setup are the exact same.
+Luckily, driving a manual car is the same no matter where you are on on the planet; the driving configuration is the same everywhere.
+Even if the car is right-hand drive, the gearbox and pedal setup are the same.
 The only change is that you’re on the opposite side of the car.
-So while pulling through a KFC drive-thru to get your greasy chicken bucket may be awkward, shifting gears isn’t hard to get used to from country to country.
+So, while pulling through a KFC drive-thru to get your greasy chicken bucket may be awkward, shifting gears isn’t hard to get used to from country to country.
 Plus, if you ever run The Amazing Race, you’ll be prepared.
-No losing $1 million bucks just because you can’t get into gear like this team did.
+No losing $1 million bucks just because you couldn’t get into gear like this team.

 2) Better Fuel Economy

-As mentioned earlier, you generally get better MPG’s simply by driving a stick.
+You generally get better miles per gallon simply by driving a stick.
 The transmission weighs less (weight savings = fuel savings), you go into neutral between shifts (which drops fuel consumption), and you can coast to stops.
-My Mitsubishi Eclipse gets 5 MPG better than the automatic version.
+My Mitsubishi Eclipse gets five miles per gallon more than the automatic version.
 That results in 19% better fuel economy just for enjoying my manual transmission.
-I tell you what… saving money can be easy.
-It’s almost like you’re getting paid to drive a manual.
-Compare your cars manual vs. automatic transmission by using the handy tool on fueleconomy.gov.
+Compare your make and model’s manual versus automatic transmission by using this side-by-side vehicle comparison tool.

 Have a weak battery and don’t want to replace it quite yet?
-Are you out in the woods and there’s no one to jump start you?
+Are you out in the woods and there’s no one to jumpstart you?
 No problem!
-With a manual, you don’t need a battery.
-You simple give the car a rolling start.
-Either by enlisting a friend to push or rolling it down a hill yourself.
+With a manual car, you don’t need to rely as heavily on the battery.
+Simply give the car a rolling start.
 Once you’re moving, put the car in gear and release the clutch.
 Kablamo, your car runs!
-Just remember to always park on top of a hill if this becomes a habit.
+Just remember to park on top of a hill if this becomes a habit.

-P.S. this will get old quickly so buy a new battery.
-They are pretty cheap, really.
+P.S.
+This will get old quickly, so I suggest you buy a new battery.
+They are pretty cheap.
 Costco batteries have high ratings and a phenomenal return policy.
 Don’t have a Costco membership?
-Read my post about Costco here: Costco Membership Fee: Worth It?
+Learn more in our article: Costco Membership Fee: Worth It?
 When Would You Break Even?

-Having a manual forces you to pay attention to driving.
-You can’t be texting or eating Big Macs when driving around town.
-I know we all say we won’t text and drive but having a manual forces you to keep your word.
-For the most part.
-I mean, sure you can still text and drive but it’ll be an awkward dance.
-Just awkward enough for you to give up and pay attention to the road.
-If you’re a parent, consider getting your child a manual car so they can’t be as distracted by their phone.
+Having a manual car forces you to pay attention when you’re driving.
+You can’t be texting or eating Big Macs while driving around town.
+I know we all say we won’t text and drive but having a manual car forces you to keep your word.
+If you’re a parent, consider getting your child a manual car so he or she is too consumed to text and drive.

-While driving a manual, your feet and arms also move.
-This means you won’t get cramped up and develop blood clots and die.
+Also, while driving a manual car, your feet and arms are constantly moving.
+This lowers your risk of developing blood clots and dying.
 Okay, that’s a little extreme.
-But honestly, it’s good to keep your limbs from going limp.
-And blood clots do happen to older people when sitting idly for long periods of time.
+But, honestly, it’s good to keep your limbs from going limp.
+And blood clots do happen to older people when they sit idly for long periods of time.

-We all know most people looooovvvveee paying for convenience.
+We all know most people love paying for convenience.
 This means people will pay out the nose for an automatic.
-And manual transmissions cost less to build as well.
-Luckily for us, both of these reasons makes manuals cheaper on both the new and used car markets.
+And manual transmissions cost less to build, as well.
+Luckily, both of these reasons makes manuals cheaper in both new and used car markets.
 You can save thousands just by choosing a manual gearbox.
-Their loss is our gain.

 6) Cheaper to Maintain

-Oh, how I enjoy saving money.
-A manual transmission not only takes less fluid but it also doesn’t require an expensive gasket and oil filter kit like an auto tranny does.
-This is a big win-win as tranny fluid can be freaking expensive.
+A manual transmission not only takes less fluid, it also doesn’t require an expensive gasket and oil filter kit like an automatic tranny does.
+This is a big win-win as tranny fluid can be expensive.
 The fluid for my car was $12/quart (after price comparison, of course).
-The car needed 6 quarts!
-It was stupid because the car takes 5.1 quarts.
-Dang you, Mitsubishi!
+And my car needs six quarts!

 It’s also easier to replace the fluid in a manual tranny.
 All you do is pull a plug to drain it.
 With automatic transmissions, you have to undo about a million little bolts, then awkwardly drop the oil pan and filter while trying not to spill hot oil on yourself.
-And if you don’t change the oil yourself, the shop will likely charge you more when working on the automatic vs a manual.
-Inconvenience is either paid by your labor or by paying someone else’s.
+And, if you don’t change the oil yourself, the shop will likely charge you more when working on an automatic versus a manual.

-7) Repairs Are Cheaper — and Easier to Fix by Yourself
+7) Repairs Are Cheaper — and Easier to Fix Yourself

-A manual transmission is cheaper to build, cheaper to maintain and even cheaper to fix!
+A manual transmission is cheaper to build, cheaper to maintain, and cheaper to fix!
 I can pull the manual transmission out of my car in an afternoon.
-I can’t say that about an auto.
-Also, a replacement transmission if needed will be way less.
-They are just plain cheap compared to a complicated automatic.
-Furthermore, repairing an automatic transmission is pretty far out of the shade tree mechanic’s wheelhouse.
-But a manual tranny is simpler to repair (though still a huge endevour).
+I can’t say that about an automatic.
+Also, a replacement transmission, if needed, will be way less.
+Further, repairing an automatic transmission is pretty far out of the shade-tree mechanic’s wheelhouse.
+But a manual tranny is simpler to repair (though still a big endeavor).

 With an automatic, there’s a huge drivetrain loss.
-So while the powerplant may be the same between a manual and auto, a manual will give you more power to the wheels.
-By driving a manual, the ‘15% rule’ is usually used.
-A manual will allow for 15% more horsepower than an auto.
-Automatics are parasites to the engine.
-You miss out on a lot of ponies when driving an auto.
+So, while the powerplant may be the same between a manual and automatic, a manual will give more power to the wheels.
+By driving a manual, the “15% rule” is usually used: A manual will allow for 15% more horsepower than an automatic.
 And if you want to modify your car to go faster, it’s much more cost effective to buy a manual.
-Think about it for a second.
-If you try to beef up an auto, it’ll take a lot of money just to get it up to the power of a manual that you could’ve bought in the first place.
+Think about it for a second: If you try to beef up an auto, it’ll take a lot of money just to get it up to the power of the manual that you could’ve bought in the first place.

 9) Thieves Get Confused

-Because manuals aren’t commonplace in North America anymore, young thieves don’t know how to drive them.
+Because manuals aren’t as common in the U.S. anymore, young thieves don’t know how to drive a stick shift.
 Heck, most people in America don’t know how to drive a manual car.
-This means thieves will leave your car alone and move onto the next one.
-Or they will try to drive your car, fail, and run away scared, confused, and they will hopefully rethink their lives.
-Since manual tranny’s stop most thieves, there’s less of a reason for you to spend loads on an aftermarket alarm system.
+This means thieves will leave your car alone and move on to the next one.
+Or they will try to drive your car, fail, and run away scared and confused.

-Driving a stick shift is just plain cool!
-Some people use techniques such as ‘heel toeing‘ and really make shifting an art.
-Please note that heel toeing probably isn’t the safest thing to do on public roads if you’re not skilled at it, but it’s not illegal.
+Driving a stick shift is cool!
+Some people use techniques such as “heel-toeing” and really make shifting an art.
+Please note that heel-toeing isn’t the safest thing to do on public roads if you’re not skilled at it, but it’s not illegal.
 Meanwhile, anyone can drive an automatic.
 Funny enough, in Britain, the majority of automatic drivers are disabled or elderly.

 Something about rowing through the gears is fun for most people.
 I don’t know why exactly.
 Man/woman and machine working in harmony, I guess.
-If you want to, drifting your car is also so much easier!
-By increasing power, reducing weight, and with you selecting the gear instead of a computer… it is a lot more fun to drive.
-Here are 3 fun ways to initiate a drift.
+If you want to, drifting your car is also so much easier.
+By increasing power, reducing weight, and having the ability to select the gear instead of relyig on a computer, it is a lot more fun to drive.

 12) No One Asks to Borrow Your Car

-Remember when I said thieves don’t know how to drive a manual?
+Remember what I said about thieves not knowing how to drive a manual car?
 Neither do your friends.
-If your lazy friend asks to borrow your car, you don’t have to say ‘no’, just tell politely remind them that it’s a manual.
+If your friend asks to borrow your car, you don’t have to say “no”; just politely remind him that it’s a manual.
 I used this trick just a few weeks ago.
-I didn’t have to tell this guy ‘no’, I just had to say, “It’s a manual… “ And he was like, “Oh, right.
-Dang.
-Thanks though.”

 13) Engine Braking

 If you need to stop quickly, you can downshift while hitting the brakes.
-This will slow you down much faster than just hitting the brakes like in an auto.
-It’s because you’re able to use the engine and the brakes to stop.
-Safety first!
-I mean… 13th.
+This will slow you down much faster than just stepping on the brakes like in an auto.
+That’s because you’re able to use the engine and the brakes to stop the car.